-2017 PEN/JOHN KENNETH GALBRAITH AWARD
+2017 PEN/JOHN KENNETH GALBRAITH AWARD FOR NONFICTION

-The PEN/John Kenneth Galbraith Award is a biennial award given to a distinguished book of general nonfiction possessing notable literary merit and critical perspective and illuminating important contemporary issues which has been published in the United States during the previous two calendar years.
+The PEN/John Kenneth Galbraith Award for Nonfiction is a biennial award given to a distinguished book of general nonfiction possessing notable literary merit and critical perspective and illuminating important contemporary issues which has been published in the United States during the previous two calendar years.
 The winner receives a $10,000 prize and is honored at the PEN America Literary Awards Ceremony in NYC.

 Julia Angwin is an award-winning senior reporter at ProPublica, a nonprofit investigative newsroom.
 From 2000 to 2013, she was a reporter at The Wall Street Journal.
 Her book, Dragnet Nation: A Quest for Privacy, Security and Freedom in a World of Relentless Surveillance, was published by Times Books in 2014.
 She earned a B.A. in mathematics from the University of Chicago and an MBA from the Graduate School of Business at Columbia University.